Equipment Equipment — Do I Need an Automatic Pool Cleaner? Complete Guide 2026

 Automatic cleaners significantly improve your pool's chemical balance by:

-This improved circulation and cleanliness typically reduces chlorine consumption by 20-30% and makes maintaining proper FC/CYA ratios much easier.
+This improved circulation and cleanliness can modestly reduce chlorine consumption and makes maintaining proper FC/CYAFC/CYA chart — The chart that sets your chlorine target from your stabilizer (CYA) level — the two go together. see the chart → ratios much easier.
 You'll spend less time performing SLAM treatments because organic contamination is removed before it can cause problems.

 Making Your Decision